 One of football’s most endearing early season products, Certified Football is ramped up for the new season with a stacked 2016 edition.
 Each hobby box of 2016 Certified Football will deliver four autograph or memorabilia cards (including at least one rookie patch autograph), 12 inserts or insert parallels, six base cards, Rookie Cards or Immortals parallels, two Rookie Cards and one base Immortals card.

 In an effort to keep collectors updated on the status of those Panini America redemption cards that are currently being processed, we’ll post a list every week, like the one included in the attachments below, detailing the most recent cards being fulfilled this week.

 The following list is intended to inform collectors about which redemption cards from which products are being processed this week.
-We usually update this list every Friday afternoon, but Super Bowl 50 took us off that schedule last week, so we’re bringing a special Monday edition this week.
+We’ll update this list every Friday afternoon, so stay tuned next week if you don’t see your card here.

 So much has changed since Panini America first solicited the all-new 2016 Black Gold Collegiate in early May.
 Like, everything.
 Based on resounding feedback from distributors, hobby shops and collectors, the collegiate debut of Panini America’s popular Black Gold brand is no longer a multisport product.
 Indeed, when the product arrives in hobby shops across North America next Friday, it will do so as 2016 Black Gold Collegiate Football, a product devoted exclusively to the greatest legends and most recent stars of college football.